 How the E-2 investment visa works

 Treaty investors are an integral part of the American economic system.
 Treaty investors establish new businesses in the US and create employment opportunities, which makes treaty investor visas a key piece of the US immigration system.
 However, because of this, the legislation which governs treaty investor visas, specifically the popular and effective E2 visa classification, has made the acquisition of one of these visas relatively complex.
 For this reason, many potential treaty investors are turned away from the E2 simply because they lack the knowledge necessary to navigate the highly complex immigration system of the US.
 Our full-service immigration law firm knows this and is generously offering our many years of experience and high level of skill to new clients seeking to qualify for an E2 visa.
 Our Los Angeles immigration attorneys are imbued with a high level of dedication and professionalism which renders us the superior team of immigration lawyers available in the area, and perhaps the nation.
-Contact our firm and schedule a free consultation with no obligation today.
+Contact our firm and schedule a free case review with no obligation today.

 Individuals and employees of individuals may qualify for the E2 from inside or outside the US, provided they meet all the requisite qualifications.
 Employees must meet several additional and alternate qualifications in order to be eligible, and their employer must also fulfill certain requirements, particularly if the employer is not an individual.
 But more on that later!
 Right now, you need to know the basic qualifications (besides – if we got into the hairy details of the visa classification we’d be here for far too long).

 Generally, to be eligible for the E2 visa, a treaty investor must:

 - Be the national of a treaty country